thanhnhon2002/Match-2248/Assets/Scripts/Ann Animation Pack/Readme.txt

-1>addcomponent to gameobject want to dotween animation.
+>This pack require DOTween Package
-2>to use AnimCombo class to make animation chain -> put all gameobject that have component implemented from AnimBase class into AnimCombo gameobject as children
+>All gameobject in children that have Script Anim implement from AnimBase managed by AnimCombo & AnimBase
-3>that's all